Qiskit/qiskit/docs/configuration.rst

    the use of
    `Python multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`__
-   to parallelize certain operations (for example transpilation over multiple circuits) in Qiskit Terra.
+   to parallelize certain operations (for example transpilation over multiple circuits) in Qiskit.
  * ``QISKIT_NUM_PROCS``: Specifies the maximum number of parallel processes to launch for parallel operations if parallel execution is enabled.
 It takes an integer > 0 as the expected value.
- * ``RAYON_NUM_THREADS``: Specifies the number of threads to run multithreaded operations in Qiskit Terra.
+ * ``RAYON_NUM_THREADS``: Specifies the number of threads to run multithreaded operations in Qiskit.
 By default this multithreaded code will launch a thread for each logical CPU, if you'd like to adjust the number of threads Qiskit will use you can set this to an integer value.
 For example, setting ``RAYON_NUM_THREADS=4`` will only launch 4 threads for multithreaded